vulkomilev/oumi/docs/user_guides/train/train.md

         dataset_path: "/path/to/dataset.jsonl"
 ```

 In this case, the dataset is expected to be in the `conversation` format.
-See {doc}`/resources/datasets/data_formats` for all the supported formats, and {doc}`/resources/datasets/custom_datasets` for customizing the preprocessing at runtime if needed.
+See {doc}`/resources/datasets/data_formats` for all the supported formats.

 ## Training Output